Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Joe Shuster Award poster: 2009.
 11" x 17", BW.
 Art by Dave Sim.
 Limited to 20 signed & numbered copies and 5 artist's proofs.

 • Judenhass: 2008, color cover, BW interior.
 Written and drawn by Dave.
 Visit the official website.
+There was also an advanced preview edition which was the same as the regular edition but the cover had the text 'advanced preview edition' on it.

 • KRANG! #5: BW minicomic by Derek McCulloch, published Severely LTD Press.
 Has a introduction by Dave.